dof-dss/EDD-PointerApi/README.md

 ### How did we do it?

 This is a dotnet core application which uses Mysql to store the pointer data, Entity Framework for data access and JWT to authenticate applications to allow them to use the api.
+We have hosted this in the Gov UK PaaS Cloud foundry platform using Circle CI to deploy.

 ### Future plans